gionn/gionn.github.io/_posts/2011-08-27-zfs-glusterfs-on-linux.md

 Installing ZFS on Debian/Ubuntu is straightforward: you need first to build the SPL (Solaris Porting Layer) and after ZFS itself.

-Download the latest <a href="https://github.com/zfsonlinux/spl/downloads">SPL package</a>, unpack it and <a href="http://zfsonlinux.org/spl-building-deb.html">build</a>:
+Download the latest <a href="https://github.com/zfsonlinux/spl/downloads">SPL package</a>, unpack it and build:

 ``` bash
 sudo apt-get install build-essential gawk alien fakeroot linux-headers-$(uname -r)